diegozea/MIToS.jl/docs/src/MSA.md

 ```

 ```@example freecontact_ii
-print(readstring("tofreecontact.msa")) # It displays the contents of the output file
+print(read("tofreecontact.msa", String)) # It displays the contents of the output file
 ```

 ## [Get sequences from a MSA](@id Get-sequences-from-a-MSA)